TG9541/stm8ef/README.md

 ### Generic STMS targets

 Support for STM8S devices in the [RM0016](https://www.st.com/resource/en/reference_manual/cd00190271-stm8s-series-and-stm8af-series-8-bit-microcontrollers-stmicroelectronics.pdf) family is stable.
-Peripherals aren't as fancy as those of e.g. STM8L devices but that makes them easy to master.
-Automotive grade STM8AF devices belong to the same family and they can be expected to work.
+Peripherals aren't as advanced as those of e.g. STM8L devices but that makes them easy to master.
+Automotive grade STM8AF devices in the same family can be expected to work.
 Various STM8 Discovery boards and breakout boards for "Low", "Medium", and "High density" devices can be used.

 * STM8S "Low density" devices (up to 1K RAM, 8K Flash and 640 bytes EEPROM)
   * [STM8S103F3](https://github.com/TG9541/stm8ef/tree/master/STM8S103F3) for STM8S003F3/K3, STM8S103F2/F3/K3 and STM8S903F3/K3 (not recommended for STM8S001J3)